solo-io/workshops/TROUBLESHOOTING.md

 # Private repos can't be downloaded
 Private repos are downloaded using creadentials found in your local ssh agent.
 This is done to avoid embedding credentials in the final VMs

-Check that you have the gitlab ssk_key added
+Check that you have the gitlab ssh_key added
 ```
 ssh-add -L
 ```